ellcrys/papers/README.md

 - Distributed Supply: 862,274,978 ELL
 - Price: Free (optional sale of multipliers)

-#### 5.2.5 Distribution Network
+#### Distribution Network

 **Introduction**

 As a hybrid consensus system composed of both proof-of-work and proof-of-stake, there is a need to ensure the fair and widespread distribution of the initial coin supply to as many people as possible.
 When a few individuals own enough coins to launch an attack, the security of the system is weakened.

 The vast majority of ICOs have distributed their initial or total coin supply within a month, leading to a situation where large amounts of coins end up in the control of a few individuals or entities.
 More so, short-lived ICOs prevent a sufficient amount of people from getting to learn about the project and understanding enough to acquire a stake in the system.
-For a blockchain network to be sufficiently decentralised, it’s coin supply must also be well distributed.
+Ideally, for a blockchain network to be sufficiently decentralised, its coin supply must also be well distributed.

 **The Network**

 To ensure broad and fair distribution of the native coin, we are going to run a temporary network known as the “Distribution Network”.
 The network is going to serve a singular purpose of allowing anyone in the world to exchange banknotes for the native coin through the PeopleMint mechanism.
 Once the public allocation is distributed, a snapshot of the blockchain state is collected and used to seed the genesis block of the main network.

-The network is to run the full consensus specification which allows anyone to participate (as a miner, endorse, validator and scanner) and earn regular network rewards.
+The network is to run the full consensus specification which allows anyone to participate (as a miner, endorser, validator and scanner) and earn regular network rewards.
 We can test the protocol, plan upgrades and onboard more network participants into our community in preparation for our main network launch.

 **Multipliers**

 Before the distribution network commences, the Ellcrys team would not have sufficient funding to continue to support the project and build a thriving ecosystem.
 To generate funds, we are going to sell unique signature tokens known as multipliers that are capable of increasing the allocation generated from scanning a banknote.
-For instance, if a \$100 note produce 2.4 ELL, a 5x multiplier increases the output to 12 ELL.
+For instance, if a \$100 note produces 2.4 ELL, a 5x multiplier increases the output to 12 ELL.
 Multipliers are not required to participate in the network — Anyone can still create/earn coins by freely scanning currency notes or participating in other departments of the network.

 ### 5.3.
 Network Participants